Called: 1971 Silk: 1986

 Leader of the Admiralty Bar (2000 – date)

-Michael Howard is a commercial lawyer who specialises principally in maritime law, covering all areas of that discipline, both wet and dry and acting as adviser, as advocate and as arbitrator.
+Michael is a commercial lawyer who specialises principally in maritime law, covering all areas of that discipline, both wet and dry and acting as adviser, as advocate and as arbitrator.
 He also acts as an expert witness on English law before foreign tribunals.

 He advises and acts as advocate in domestic and international commercial disputes, in particular in disputes concerning sale contracts, agency agreements, insurance and re-insurance matters, supply and distributorship agreements, technical disputes (usually concerned with ship construction or with quantification of damages), maritime contracts (charterparties, bills of lading, COAs, marine policies etc) and marine casualties (including wreck removal and salvage).
 He also drafts contracts and contractual terms.

 He also frequently acts as arbitrator in shipping and other commercial cases.
 His first appointment was in 1983, since when he has been appointed several hundred times by parties, arbitrators or arbitral bodies as arbitrator, either sole or as one of a panel (in the latter case usually, but not invariably, as umpire or chairman of arbitral tribunal).